xt0fer/ZeeVM/README.md

 this is where `main` is. class has two responsibilies:

 - read in source code, and drop all lines which are comments
+  - comment lines start with ";;" or "//"
 - create the ZeeEngine and start it on the modified source
 - print out the machines last print buffer